flexera-public/right_aws/README.txt

 == KNOWN ISSUES:

+- Attempting to use the Gibberish plugin (used by the Beast forum app) will break right_aws as well as lots of other code.
+Gibberish changes the semantics of core Ruby (specifically, the String class) and thus presents a reliability problem for most Ruby programs.

 - 2/11/08: If you use RightAws in conjunction with attachment_fu, the right_aws gem must be included (using the require statement) AFTER attachment_fu.
 If right_aws is loaded before attachment_fu, you'll